-Approximately 32 million people live in slavery today.
-This modern day form of slavery is a $99 Billion industry.
-Said to be the most profitable illicit industry in the world, it is quickly growing and surpassing the illegal sale of drugs and arms.
+Human trafficking is real.
+Approximately 46 million people live in slavery today.
+This modern day form of slavery is a $150 billion industry.
+It is noted to be the most profitable illicit industry in the world, it is quickly growing and surpassing the illegal sale of drugs and arms.